 More tasty ways to celebrate

 Can get enough of festive boozy treats?
 Get your green dessert on with mint chocolate chip cheesecake or these green tea cupcakes.
 Leslie has a recipe for Chocolate Guinness Whipped Cream!
 Where has that been all my life?
 You should definitely put a healthy dollop of that over pancakes or ice cream and maybe…just maybe a drizzle of Bailey’s.

-Or if you need to curb that gooey chocolate craving Vintage Kitty has you covered with Boozy Irish Brownies.
+Or if you need to curb that gooey chocolate craving my girl Charity has you covered with Boozy Irish Brownies.
 Fudgy chocolate brownies coated with a whiskey and Irish cream white chocolate ganache.
 I don’t know about you, but that sounds like brownie goals to me.

 How are you celebrating this year?
 Tell me about it in the comments!
 Did you make this recipe?
 Please leave a review and tag your ‘grams with @hungerthirstplay!

 Chocolatey Guinness Irish stout cupcakes stuffed with creamy Jameson filling topped sweet Bailey’s buttercream, inspired by the American cocktail.